Aishwarya2016/Fraud-detection-on-Finance-data/README.md

 One-Class SVM – Learns normal behavior, flags deviations.
 K-Means Clustering – Detects outliers based on distance from cluster centroids.
 Local Outlier Factor (LOF) – Identifies points with lower density than neighbors.

+**Research Methodology**
+Each of the four ML models was implemented independently using the same set of features to ensure consistency.
+The models were trained and evaluated on subsets of the data to detect patterns that suggest fraudulent activities.

+-->Data Cleaning & Preprocessing
+->Feature Selection
+-->Model Implementation (Isolation Forest, One-Class SVM, LOF, K-Means) -->Anomaly Detection & Visualization
+-->Model Evaluation (Using Intersection Analysis)